Featured Articles

 Putting out an MVP in early development buys you time to gather data and gauge consumer interest, as did companies like Twitter, Oculus, and Dropbox.

-Remember when you were a little kid and the night before your birthday party a horrifying vision flashed through your mind where no one shows up?
-Launching an app is kind of the same thing, but more expensive.
+Remember when you were a little kid and the night before your birthday party a horrifying vision flashed through your mind where no one showed up?
+Launching an app is similar, but much more expensive.
 You have spent months developing and perfecting your product.
 But what happens when the "final" product is built and you don't have any customers?

 What Exactly Is a Minimum Viable Product?

-Fueled founder Rameet Chawla says an MVP is particularly useful because it allows products to grow and evolve by challenging teams to test and rework their ideas.
+Fueled founder Rameet Chawla says an MVP is particularly useful because it empowers products to grow and evolve by challenging teams to test and rework their ideas.

 “First-time entrepreneurs are stuck on the idea of perfection," he says.
 "They will spend months building and perfecting their vision.
 But, as soon as a product is tested in the real world, I guarantee that vision changes.
 You’re not building your product for yourself, you’re building it for others.
 An MVP allows you to observe how people react to the product and if it works the way you want it to work.
 While the core idea will remain the same, testing a raw product gives you the power of information to improve it.”